-Even the best property managers can’t do everything!
+Even the best property managers can't do everything alone!
 The right support is critical for a manager to succeed in delivering the exceptional service your board and residents expect and deserve.
 Good managers are only as capable as the support they have.
-That support should include:
+The support your manager receives should include:

 - Assistance from accounting, purchasing, vendor relations and financial services specialists